Where do I go for a COVID-19 test at National Jewish Health?

 Not Detected: Antibodies to SARS-CoV-2 were not detected in your blood.
 When antibodies are not detected the test result is considered negative.
 Negative results for antibodies do not rule out a SARS-CoV-2 infection, particularly in people who have been in contact with the virus.
 Your immune function may have been suppressed by other health issues or the antibody level is too low for this test to detect.

 Detected: Antibodies to SARS-CoV-2 were detected in your blood.
-These results indicate a recent or prior infection with SARS-CoV-2.
-Rarely, a false positive result can occur due to a prior infection with other human Coronaviruses.
+These results indicate either a recent or prior infection with SARS-CoV-2 or a response to a SAR-CoV-2 vaccine (only antibodies to spike protein will be produced in response to the currently available vaccines).
+Rarely, a false positive result can occur due to a prior infection with other human coronaviruses.

 What do I do if I have follow-up questions?